-On August 6, 2021, the U.S. Department of Education announced an extension of the administrative forbearance through January 31, 2022.
-The announcement indicates that this will be the “final extension” of the forbearance, which has lasted since March 2020.
-As a result, interest accumulation and payments will resume in February 2022 for the first time in almost two years.
+On December 22, 2021, the U.S. Department of Education announced an extension of the administrative forbearance through May 1, 2022.
+The announcement does not indicate that this will be the “final extension” of the forbearance, which has lasted since March 2020.
+As a result, interest accumulation and payments will resume in May 2022 for the first time in over two years.

 We are still waiting for more information about how the Department of Education plans to handle the transfer of loans from one of their largest servicers, FedLoan Servicing.
 An announcement on FedLoan’s website signals that the “transition” period could be as long as a year.
 “In the coming months, we [FedLoan Servicing] will be working with Federal Student Aid (FSA) to conduct a smooth transition of your loans to a different servicer over the next year.
 FedLoan Servicing will continue to service all loans until they are transferred to another FSA-designated servicer.”